niteshnaik22/Nitesh-Naik/README.md

 # 💫 About Me:
-i am currently working on Data analyst projects to find insights from the data
+i am currently working on Data analyst projects to find insights from the data.
+7 years of experience in pharmaceutical industry analysing equipment and facility data for preventive maintenance analysis and cost optimisation for better functioning of operations department.

 ## 🌐 Socials: